-No person shall be entitled to a standby supply of electricity from the municipality for any premises having a separate source of electricity supply except with the written consent of the municipality and subject to such terms and conditions as may be laid down by the municipality.
+Standby supply of electricity from the municipality for any premises having a separate source of electricity may only be supplied with the written consent of the municipality.

-37. Consumer's emergency standby supply equipment
+37. Consumer's emergency standby supply and generating equipment

-- (1) No emergency standby equipment provided by a consumer in terms of any Regulations or for his own operational requirements shall be connected to any installation without the prior written approval of the municipality.
-Application for such approval shall be made in writing and shall include a full specification of the equipment and a wiring diagram.
-The standby equipment shall be so designed and installed that it is impossible for the municipality's supply mains to be energized by means of a back-charge from such equipment.
-The consumer shall be responsible for providing and installing all such protective equipment. - (2) Where by special agreement with the municipality, the consumer's standby generating equipment is permitted to be electrically coupled to, and run in parallel with the municipality's supply mains, the consumer shall be responsible for providing, installing and maintaining all the necessary synchronizing and protective equipment required for such safe parallel operation, to the satisfaction of the municipality.
+- (1) No emergency standby or generating equipment provided by a consumer in terms of any Regulations or for his own operational requirements shall be connected to any installation without the written approval of the municipality. - (2) Application for such approval shall be made in writing and shall include a full specification of the equipment and a wiring diagram. - (3) The standby and generating equipment shall be so designed and installed, that it is impossible for the municipality's supply mains to be energised by means of a back-charge from such equipment. - (4) Where a consumer's standby or generating equipment is permitted, in terms of a special agreement, to be electrically coupled and run in parallel with the municipality's supply mains, the consumer shall be responsible for providing, installing and maintaining all the necessary synchronising and protective equipment required for such safe parallel operation. - (5) Under normal operating circumstances, any export of surplus energy from the consumer to the municipality's network shall be subject to a special agreement. - (6) In the event of a general power failure on the municipality's network, the consumer must install protection equipment, subject to approval by the municipality, so as to ensure isolation of the consumer's installation from that of the municipality until restoration of normal operating conditions. - (7) The cost of any specialised metering equipment shall be borne by the consumer.